 In determining the appropriate response to students who commit one or more acts of harassment, intimidation or bullying, we will consider the following factors: the development and maturity levels of the parties involved, the levels of harm, the surrounding circumstances, the nature of the behaviors, past or continuing patterns of behavior, the relationship between the parties involved, the context in which the alleged incidents occurred, placement within one of our behavioral systems and whether the behavior was active or passive.
-Concluding whether a particular action or incident constitutes a violation of our policy requires a determination based on all of the facts and surrounding circumstances requires the school district to take into account the circumstances of the incident when communicating with the parents in order to protect the student.
-Does not define how a school district is to do this.
-The language was developed in response to concerns related to revealing student sexual orientation or gender identity/expression.
-School "Safety/Climate Team" clarifies that parent shall not receive confidential student information and that other team memebers not authorized to do so shall not receive confidential information.
+Concluding whether a particular action or incident constitutes a violation of our policy requires a determination based on all of the facts and surrounding circumstances.
 All suspected incidents of harassment or bullying should be reported to the principal or Director.
-The principal in consultation with the ABS to make an initial determination as to whether reported incident is an act of HIB.
-In making determination, principal must assume the allegations are true.
-The parent may appeal the decision not to initiate an investigation to the BOE.
 All School employees as well as all other members of the school community, including students, parents, volunteers and visitors, are required to report alleged violations of this policy.
-Establishes deadline for parent seeking to request a hearing before the BOE of no later than 60 calendar days after parent or guardian receives written notice of outcome investigation.
 The principal, his designees, and administrative review committee are responsible for determining whether an alleged act constitutes a violation of policy.
 A prompt, thorough and complete investigation of the alleged incident will take place according to the standard Chapel Hill policy for investigating and reporting of behavioral incidents.
-Prohibits a member of the same bargaining unit from investigation claim against fellow member.
-Requires sending district BOE of the alleged victim to take the lead in investigating incidents involving APSSD students when incident occurs on BOE school bus, at school-sponsored function and/or off school grounds.
-Requires APSSD staff to cooperate with sending district in investigation.
 A detailed record of each investigation regarding allegations of harassment, intimidation and bullying will be maintained in the office of the director / principal.

 Consequences and appropriate remedial actions for students who commit an act of harassment, intimidation or bullying range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A 18A"37-1, Discipline of Pupils.
 Discipline of Pupils and as set forth in N.J.A.C.
 6A:16-7.2, Short-term suspension, N.J.A.C.
 6A:16-7.3 Long-term Suspensions and N.J.A.C.
 6A:16-7.5, Expulsions.
-When considering remedial actions, to consider nature of disability.
-Requires APSSDs to consult with sending districts IEP teams as appropriate when considering remedial actions and consider role of I & RS.